usatales.com

 Black-bellied whistling duck has a long neck, long legs, greyish head, long red bill, and black belly.
 It also has a black short tail and white eye-ring.
 The upper neck part is slightly greyish in appearance.
 It has broad wings that help in flight.

-The scientific name of these geese like tree duck is Dendrocygna autumnalis.
-Its breeding ranges from tropical Central to south-central South America and central america.
+The scientific name of these geese like tree ducks is Dendrocygna autumnalis.
+Its breeding ranges from tropical Central to south-central South America and central America.

 This species is found in different geographical regions, that’s why it has various names as well.
 Like, in Mexico, it is called “Pato maizal” which means cornfield duck or in Latin America, it is known as “Sirri” or “Pijije”.
 But the most common it is known as the “Whistling duck” all over the South American regions.